fdegir/fdegir.github.io/about.md

 permalink: /about/
 ---

+I am a technologist with a track record of over 15 years in infrastructure, CI/CD, DevOps, and platforms.

-I am working as the Executive Director of [the Continuous Delivery Foundation](https://cd.foundation/) at [the Linux Foundation](https://www.linuxfoundation.org/).
+In the past, I worked as the Executive Director of [the Continuous Delivery Foundation](https://cd.foundation/) at [the Linux Foundation](https://www.linuxfoundation.org/).
-My interests include CI/CD, DevOps, Infrastructure, Developer Experience/Productivity, and Software Supply Chain.

-Before the CDF, I worked as a Principal Developer at Ericsson and I was involved in several large scale CI/CD initiatives within Ericsson and across open source.
+Before the Continuous Delivery Foundation, I worked as a Principal Developer at Ericsson and I was involved in several large scale CI/CD initiatives within Ericsson and across open source.

+I actively contribute to various open source projects as member of committees, team lead, and maintainer.
 I served as a committer-at-large member in [OPNFV](https://www.opnfv.org) Technical Steering Committee (TSC), as a member of [Nordix](https://www.nordix.org/) [Technical Committee (TC)](https://wiki.nordix.org/display/TC/Technical+Committee) and end user representative member in the CDF [Technical Oversight Committee (TOC)](https://cd.foundation/about/toc/).